 Anterior cruciate ligament (ACL) revision

-A surgical procedure to correct a failed ACL repair operation.
+A surgical procedure to re-do a failed ACL repair operation.

-• you returned to activity before your body had accepted the graft properly
+• You may have returned to activity before your body had accepted the graft properly.

-If the original surgery failed, your symptoms might include pain, swelling and knee instability.
+If the original graft failed, your symptoms might include pain, swelling, and knee instability.
 Surgery should help ease your symptoms if you're a very active person and physiotherapy has failed to help.

 ACL revision is carried out through keyhole surgery (arthroscopically), usually under general anaesthetic.
 You'll be asleep during the operation.
 Your surgeon makes a number of small cuts and inserts a telescopic video camera and surgical instruments.
 Depending on the cause of graft failure, your surgeon might need to graft more bone into the original area where the tendon was attached.

-The cuts are then stitched and a dressing is applied to your knee.
-A brace is normally fitted from anything from two to six weeks depending on your injuries and the amount of surgery you've required.
+The cuts are then stitched, and a dressing is applied to your knee.
+A brace may be required from two to six weeks depending on your injuries and the amount of surgery you’ve required.

 You will usually go home on the same day as the surgery, or when you have recovered from the anaesthetic.

-Recovery from revision reconstruction is usually takes longer than for the original ACL reconstruction.
+Recovery from revision surgery usually takes longer than for the original ACL reconstruction.

 Initially, you will need to rest your leg and keep it elevated as much as you can.